Kairos-BSST/N.E.T.R.A/README.md

 ## Database Schema

-The database structure, tables, relationships, and integrity mechanisms are documented in:
+The database structure, tables and relationships are documented in:

 [schema.md](schema.md)